Please enter your current email address to receive instructions on resetting your password.

 Richmond, which was once called the "Birthplace of Black Capitalism," holds a wealth of African-American history.

-Visit the Black History Museum and Cultural Center of Virginia in Jackson Ward, where the refurbished Home of Maggie Walker also is located.
+Visit the Black History Museum and Cultural Center of Virginia in Jackson Ward, where the Maggie Walker National Historic Site is also located.
 Maggie Walker was an ex-slave's daughter who became the first female bank president in America!

 The nearby Bill "Bojangles" Robinson Statue (pictured left) recognizes the Richmond-born tap dancer best known for his movie roles alongside Shirley Temple.